mbrochh/mbrochh-dotfiles/osx/macbook.md

 	sudo pip install mysql-python
 	sudo pip install pillow

-    # install useful tools
-    brew install wget

 ## Misc

 * If you need graphviz in one of your venvs, try ``pip install pygraphviz``.
   It will fail but you will see a pygraphviz folder in your ``~/Envs/envname/build/`` folder.
 Open it's ``setup.py`` and uncomment the lines for OSX.
 Try ``pip install`` again.
 * sudo nano /usr/local/bin/mvim and make sure that the line with the variable